Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 kubectl expose po/green --port 80
 ```

-Now lets create an `Ingress` resource to expose our green Pod to the internet.
+Now let's create an `Ingress` resource to expose our green Pod to the internet.

 ingress.yaml